logo

 17.Palamarchuk V.D., Didur I.M., Kolisnyk O.M., Alekseiev O.O.
 (2020).
 Aspects of modern technology for growing high-starch maize under the conditions of the Right-Bank Forest-Steppe: Monograph.
 Vinnytsia: LLC «Druk». [in Ukrainian].

-About journal
+About the journal

-The purpose of the scientific collection “Agriculture and Forestry” is to present the results of experimental research in the following specialities: H1 Agronomy, H2 Animal Science, H3 Landscape Gardening, H4 Forestry, H6 Veterinary Medicine, and H7 Agricultural Engineering.
+Cluster Agricultural and veterinary sciences (H1 Agronomy, H2 Animal Science, H3 Landscape Gardening, H4 Forestry, H6 Veterinary Medicine, and H7 Agricultural Engineering)

 This purpose determines the main objectives: